 While backpacking can be a budget-friendly way to explore the world, it's important to account for things that may go wrong along the way.

 The costs associated with getting sick and seeking medical attention in a foreign country can add up, especially in remote areas that may require helicopter rescues.
-Traditional travel disruptions such as baggage delays and flight cancellations can also severely impact a backpacker's travel plans.
+Traditional travel disruptions such as flight delays, lost baggage, and trip cancellations can also severely impact a backpacker's travel plans.

-Whether backpacking overseas or here in the United States, getting a backpacking travel insurance policy is a great way to protect your travel investment and give you peace of mind along the way.
+Whether backpacking overseas or here in the USA, getting a backpacking travel insurance policy is a great way to protect your travel investment and give you peace of mind along the way.

 Trouble can begin before you head off on your backpacking adventure.
 If an emergency occurs before departure, the Trip Cancellation benefit can help you recover your trip costs.

 The best backpacker travel insurance plans include Trip Cancellation benefits, which cover pre-departure disruptions that may prevent you leaving for your trip.
-Most Trip Cancellation plans can reimburse backpackers that need to cancel their trip due to a covered reason, most commonly an injury or illness.
-Other covered reasons include inclement weather, terrorism, and death of a loved one.
+Most Trip Cancellation plans can reimburse backpackers that need to cancel their trip due to a covered reason, such as an unexpected injury or illness.
+Other covered reasons include inclement weather, terrorism, and natural disasters.
 This benefit can reimburse up to 100% of a traveler's prepaid, nonrefundable trip payments, such as flight costs, accommodations, tours, and more.

 Although Trip Cancellation is the most common travel insurance claim, some events may not be covered.
 For example, worries about the weather ruining your plans, a pet falling ill, or fear of getting COVID-19 on your trip aren't covered by Trip Cancellation.